 The potential social impacts identified in the project's SIA report reflect the existing social conditions and trends within the SIA study area at the time of the assessment.
 Changes to social conditions and trends can occur over time.

-The proponent may be required to update the SIA report, which would inform an updated SIMP, if more than two years have elapsed between the Coordinator-General's evaluation of the SIA report and the commencement of construction or if the social conditions within the SIA study area change significantly from those evaluated in the SIA report.
+Under the EIS process, the proponent may be required to update the SIA report, which would inform an updated SIMP, if more than two years have elapsed between the Coordinator-General's evaluation of the SIA report and the commencement of construction or if the social conditions within the SIA study area change significantly from those evaluated in the SIA report.